 Another limitation is that IR sensors do not boast a high transmission rate.

-Infrared sensors are part of the YoungWonks Level 2 RaspberryPi based Coding Curriculum for Kids of the YoungWonks Coding for Kids program.
+Infrared sensors are part of the YoungWonks Level 2 RaspberryPi based Coding Classes for Kids of the YoungWonks Coding for Kids program.
 At this level, students learn to use the breadboard to build electrical circuits and how infrared sensors can switch on and off the circuits.

 Students then utilize this knowledge and add infrared sensors to the robot RC car they build.
 Infrared sensors are used to make the RC car collision avoiding.